miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

 	- Everything is a HexString
 		- including Addresses
 	- or List[HexString]
-	- Hashing works with "0x_" included
+	- Hashing works with "0x_" excluded
 	- Blocks (and Shards) and Tx are dicts of HexString
 	- Block and Tx Hashes are hashes of the JsonDict of the blocks